LittleLionMan/MixedMessages/readme.md

 # Mixed Messages

-This program generates Horoskops out of random input from 3 arrays
+This program generates horoscopes out of random input from 3 arrays

 + signs
 + results